-2.17.
-Paragraphs 76-77 of the National Planning Policy Framework (NPPF) provide that planning authorities should identify a five-year supply of deliverable housing sites, including an appropriate buffer.
-The Housing Delivery Test result (2022) for Sevenoaks indicates that the District is currently delivering 51% of housing 'need', and therefore, as set out in paragraph 77 of the NPPF, the Council must apply a 20% buffer.

 - 2.18.
+Paragraph 78 of the National Planning Policy Framework (NPPF) provide that planning authorities should identify a five-year supply of deliverable housing sites, including an appropriate buffer.
+The Housing Delivery Test result (2023 measurement) for Sevenoaks indicates that the District is currently delivering 44% of housing 'need', and therefore, as set out in paragraph 78 of the NPPF, the Council must apply a 20% buffer. - 2.19.
 In addition, as the Core Strategy (2011) policies are more than 5 years old, the Standard Method figure for housing 'need' must be used in place of the adopted housing requirement for calculating the five-year housing supply.
-Taking consideration of that set out above, the Council cannot currently demonstrate a five-year housing land supply. - 2.19.
-The NPPF 2023 introduced a reduction of the 5YHLS to a 4YHLS, where a Local Authority has either submitted a Local Plan for examination or has reached Regulation 18 or Regulation 19 Consultation Stage, and the Local Plan includes both a Policies Map and proposed allocations towards meeting housing need.
-SDC is currently preparing for a Regulation 19 consultation and therefore, the next update to the District's Housing Land Supply will be reduced to a 4YHLS.
-Given the HDT Results (2022) for Sevenoaks of 51%, the Housing Land Supply statement will include a 20% buffer.
+Taking consideration of that set out above, the Council cannot currently demonstrate a five-year housing land supply.